xiaoran1/Web_Scraping/README.md

 then it will show you only 377 records get saved and the number (originally 9599) on the left side will become 5876.

 * reason:
 the 9k results include duplications, when user doing the mark the web of science system might change the searched result to filter out the duplications.

+### Author and Contact Information

+Xiaoran Huang.
 If you have any problems please contact through email: [wscqkevin@gmail.com](mailto:wscqkevin@gmail.com) or open an issue.